 SDP Requirements

-SIP entities involved in session peering MUST support the SDP requirements defined in [RFC 4566].
+SIP entities involved in session peering MUST comply with the SDP requirements defined in [RFC 4566].
 A SIP entity involved in session peering MUST include only one media (m=) descriptor per desired media stream in an SDP offer to a peer Carrier network.

 If a SIP entity involved in session peering receives an SDP offer containing multiple media descriptors, it MUST act on the media descriptors and include all of them in the same order in the response, including non-zero ports and zero ports for the offered media according to its capabilities as specified in [RFC 3264], an Offer/Answer Model with SDP.
 A SIP entity involved in session peering MUST NOT reject an offered session because it offers more media than the SIP entity can handle.